polurezov8/DesignPatterns/README.md

 ## Decorator

+What is it?
-The decorator pattern allows the behavior of individual objects to be changed without requiring changes to the classes that are used to create them or the components that consume them.
+* The decorator pattern allows the behavior of individual objects to be changed without requiring changes to the classes that are used to create them or the components that consume them.

+What are the benefits?
-The changes in behavior defined with the decorator pattern can be combined to create complex effects without needing to create large numbers of subclasses.
+* The changes in behavior defined with the decorator pattern can be combined to create complex effects without needing to create large numbers of subclasses.

+When should you use this pattern?
-Use this pattern when you need to change the behavior of objects without changing the class they are created from or the components that use them.
+* Use this pattern when you need to change the behavior of objects without changing the class they are created from or the components that use them.

-Don''t use this pattern when you are able to change the class that creates the objects you want to modify.
-It is usually simpler and easier to modify the class directly.

 See also the UML class and sequence diagram below.